 B. Often burns and kills emerging seedlings

 C. Excess salts are leached into the ground water, killing life downstream and damaging water supplies

-D. Nutrition is gone by early-mid summer, and ever-bearing plants stop producing right at their peak.
+D. Nutrition is gone by early-mid summer, and ever-bearing plants stop producing right at what should be their peak.

 VII.
 To ensure clean crops, restrictions on manure use are applied: